-A. Financial Plan - When we prepare a financial plan for a client, a section of the plan contains our recommendations as to how a client should allocate his/her investments among different types of assets.
+A. Financial Plan - When we prepare a financial plan for a client, a section of the plan contains our recommendations for a client's BWFA Investment Model.
 This recommendation is made based on our judgment about many things, including the client's situation, his/her lifestyle goals and needs, our perception of returns available in the financial markets in coming years, inflation, and our client's life expectancy.
-When preparing a retirement plan for a client, we use Monte Carlo simulation techniques to test the possible outcomes (success rates) of the plan that we recommend, and then incorporate our investment allocation recommendations within the financial plan.
+When preparing a retirement plan for a client, we use Monte Carlo simulation techniques to test the possible outcomes (success rates) of the plan that we recommend when BWFA provides no ongoing oversight or management of a client's investments in this situation.